Organ donation law: What is the opt-out system? | GoodtoKnow

 If you die in circumstances where you can donate your organs, your family will always be involved before donation goes ahead.
 Only then is it determined if some, or all of your organs or tissues are suitable for transplant, at the time of donation.
 Amazingly, 9 out of 10 families in the UK support donation going ahead when they’re sure it’s what their loved one would have wanted.

-Your faith and beliefs are also be considered before organ donation goes ahead.
+Your faith and beliefs will always be respected before organ donation goes ahead.

 Make time to talk about it

-Visit organdonation.nhs.uk to find out more about your choices and to record your decision.
+Visit organdonation.nhs.uk to find out more about the opt-out system, your choices and to how to record your decision.
 Then chat to your family to give them the certainty they need to support it.